-A.S.T. began as a research project in 2015 focusing on the idea of the global city, viewing Miami as a case study.
-It consists of four regular members, (Diann Bauer, Felice Grodin, Patricia Margarita Hernandez, Elite Kedan), involved in the fields of art, architecture and design.
-The project is committed to the idea that developmental trajectories of a city can be altered through the adaptation of the networks that already control it.
-A.S.T. is a project whose aim is to conceive possible futures that are both reactive and propositional with regard to the shifting set of legal, economic, cultural and environmental forces that confront us.
+Alliance of the Southern Triangle (A.S.T.) is an initiative exploring how artistic and cultural possibilities can be reimagined in the context of climate change.
+It began as a research project in 2015 focusing on the idea of the global city, using Miami and South Florida as its case study.
+The project is committed to the idea that urban developmental trajectories can be altered through the adaptation of the networks that shape it.
+Paired with creative rethinking of what a city can be.
+A.S.T. uses the expansive space of the contemporary art field to function as a platform upon which to conceive of latent futures that are both reactive and propositional with regard to the shifting set of legal, economic, cultural and environmental forces that confront us.
+Its members (Diann Bauer, Felice Grodin, Patricia Margarita Hernandez, Elite Kedan), are a group of artists, architects and curators working together to urgently speculate viable human futures within the anthropocene..

-The work they produce includes video installations at the Sharjah Biennial 13, UAE; HistoryMiami Museum; The Schmidt Center Gallery, FAU; Multimedia Cultural Centre, Split; and drawing and design work for Art Papers and The Miami Rail.
-The are currently working on a forthcoming solo show in January 2018 at Art Centre Miami called Intertidal.
+The work they produce includes video installations at the Sharjah Biennial 13, UAE; Art Centre South Florida, Miami; IMT Gallery, London; HistoryMiami Museum; The Schmidt Center Gallery, FAU; Multimedia Cultural Centre, Split; on line as part of San Fransisco MOMA’s platform Openspace and drawing and design work for Art Papers and The Miami Rail.

 A collaborative four channel video installation by A.S.T. at Art Centre South Florida, curated by Natalia Zuluaga in January of 2018.
 All photo documentation by Zach Balber including this 3D walk through of the space.